 - two to three times a year;

 By asking lots of people the same questions, it’s possible to build up a clearer picture of how customers behave.
 You can then use this quantitative data to guide your business decisions.

 You can also use quantitative research methods to compare sub-groups of customers.
-For instance, if you run a local café or deli, you will probably find that you are catering to a range of different customers, all with different needs - from mums meeting for coffee to local workers popping in for a sandwich, to ethical shoppers that buy your Fairtrade products, to keen cooks looking for specialist ingredients.
+For instance, if you run a local café or deli, you will probably find that you are catering to a range of different customers, all with different needs - from local workers popping in for a sandwich or ethical shoppers that buy your Fairtrade products, to keen cooks looking for specialist ingredients.